jacobhal/git-course/README.md

-# Udemy course: Complete Git Guide: Understand and master Git and GitHub
+# Complete Git Guide: Understand and master Git and GitHub
-A Git Udemy course "Complete Git Guide: Understand and master Git and GitHub".
+A Git Udemy course.
 Navigate to different folders to read specific README files of different course sections.

 ## Certificate